intel/media-delivery/README.rst

 How to get?
 -----------

 Each solution is available in a form of Docker container.
-To build default solution (`Edge`_) run::
+To build default solution (`CDN`_) run::

   docker build \